liveahero-wiki/liveahero-wiki.github.io/_events/2108summerdive.md

 Work together with a bad attitude dragon hero who happens to visit his hometown.
 On an uninhabited island in the sea, separated from the outside world, Will our heroes be able to protect the midsummer resort?

+## Maintenance

+Maintenance is scheduled to start at 2021-08-23 14:00-20:00 JST

+Please finish any ongoing quest before maintenance start.